 Thinking of joining the police or working in the wider criminal justice sector?
 Get first-hand experience of the day-to-day life of a criminal justice professional before you join up.

-Do you want to work for the police or a related criminal justice employer, such as the prison or probation service?
+Do you want to work for the police or a related criminal justice employer, such as the prison service, security industry or local government?

 Our combination of real-life case studies, academic research and interactive learning will give you a deep understanding of the issues and policies involved in modern policing and rehabilitation.